zed-industries/zed/crates/vim/src/HX_TODO.md

 ## Other bugs
 - [ ] mouse click sets cursor incorrectly
 - [ ] document highlight is broken (lsp protocol only deals with bar cursor not block cursor)
+- [ ] fix the selection goals

 ### Movement

 > NOTE: Unlike Vim, `f`, `F`, `t` and `T` are not confined to the current line.

+index
+x = done
+. = done but slightly incorrect
+- = left for later

 | Key                       | Description                                        | Command                     |
 | -----                     | -----------                                        | -------                     |